African swine fever (ASF)

 • Laboratory analysis include the identification of virus via PCR, isolation of the virus and the presence of antibodies in serum.
 In most countries, the ASF is a notifiable disease.

-• This disease continues to spread outside Africa especially recently in parts of eastern Europe.
+• This disease continues to spread outside Africa especially recently in parts of Eastern Europe, Asia, European Union, and Haiti.

 • Currently, no effective vaccines available.